Tax in South Africa

 Last reviewed: · by TaxProsRated editorial

 SARS administers South African tax.
-Tax year runs 1 March – 28/29 February [SC1].
-Residents are taxed on worldwide income at 18–45 percent.
+Tax year runs 1 March to 28/29 February.
+Residents are taxed on worldwide income at 18 to 45 percent across seven brackets.
 Corporate rate is 27 percent.
 VAT is 15 percent.
-Residency is set by the ordinarily-resident common-law test or the physical-presence test in section 1 of the Income Tax Act [SC8].
+Residency is set by the ordinarily-resident common-law test or the physical-presence test in section 1 of the Income Tax Act.

 Who is the tax authority in South Africa?